AndrewHazelden/Mettle-Skybox-Studio-JSX-Scripting-Automation/docs/readme.md

 ![Edit the rotation lines](images/jsx-script-rotation-lines.png)

 Step 5.
-To run the script, click the triangle shaped "play" button in the Adobe ExtendScript Toolkit program's toolbar.
+To run the script, select "After Effects" as the target program in the ExtendScript Toolkit toolbar.
+Then click the triangle shaped "play" button in the toolbar.

 ![Play Button](images/extendscript-toolkit-play-button.png)